Adalberto Figarolo di Gropello

 Adalberto Figarolo di Gropello, Count of Gropello (born 24 February 1910, date of death unknown) was an Italian diplomat.

 Biography

-Born in Barza d'Ispra (Varese) on 24 February 1910, Adalberto Figarolo di Gropello earned a degree in Law at the University of Florence in 1933.
+Born in Barza d'Ispra (Varese) on 24 February 1910, Adalberto Figarolo di Gropello earned a degree in law at the University of Florence in 1933.

 Di Gropello was the 7th Italian Ambassador to Pakistan.
-He became Italian Ambassador to Norway in 1964, a office which he held until 1967.
+He became Italian Ambassador to Norway in 1964, an office which he held until 1967.
 He later became Italian Ambassador to Algeria (1967 – 1971).